 Chest stubble.
-It’s sharp, itchy, and often intrusive.
+It’s sharp and often intrusive.
 Once you notice it, it can be hard to know what to do with it.
 Questions start to run through a man’s head.
 Is it obvious?
 How does it look?
-When do I need to remove it?

 At this point, it starts to seem pointless.
 Even if you were to remove it, it would just keep coming back.
 Ultimately, you start to wonder whether it’s even worth it.